 General Harvesting Clothing & Gear.
 While employees must be responsible for their own clothing, work conditions should be clearly explained upon hiring.
 If inadequately attired workers get chilled, they will not work as efficiently or as safely.
 Harvest workers should wear layers of sturdy warm clothing without holes or tears that might catch equipment.
 They should wear shoes or boots that are comfortable to stand and walk in for extended periods of time that are supportive enough for rough terrain.
 The soles should have adequate traction.
 Steel toes may not be needed for all activities, but should be considered when working around heavy equipment and objects.
 Good ankle support and cushioning will maximize comfort and minimize problems from ankle twisting, sprains and strains.
 Gloves should not be loose and should be slip-resistant when tools and equipment are involved.
 Cotton or cotton-blends are best.
 Vibration-absorbing gloves can counteract the harmful effects of extended use of vibrating tools, such as chainsaws.

 PPE to use with chain saws.
 While chain saw accidents may be very infrequent in Christmas tree harvesting, proper PPE can make the difference between close-calls and serious injuries.
 Those employees who operate chain saws or lift tree branches for chain saw operators should wear the following additional protective equipment: chainsaw chaps or protective pants, hearing protection (ear muffs or plugs with a NRR rating of at least 22), eye protection (goggles or mesh screens), cut-resistant and vibration-absorbing gloves, and cut-resistant boots (ballistic nylon or leather).
 Hard hats are considered to be optional for Christmas tree harvest.
 Do not ignore the risk of chronic health problems including hearing loss and hand numbness resulting from chain saw operation.
-Cutting teams should switch off PPE when they switch tasks.
+Cutting teams should change to appropriate PPE when they switch tasks.

 Christmas tree harvesting involves a wide range of ergonomic and safety concerns.
 Employers and employees alike need to be aware of the hazards that come not just with the use of equipment, but with the way in which people work and move.
 Because the nature of harvesting is a very manual process, the capabilities and limitations of human workers must be considered.
 Success for safety and ergonomics can be achieved by first recognizing the high-risk activities and then applying effective solutions.
 The following is a priority list summarizing high-risk activities along with the most effective solutions listed in the sequence of Christmas tree harvesting activities.